GDP in Chile

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

-The Adimark GfK consumer confidence index (IPEC, Índice de Percepción de la Economía) dropped from 40.1 points in December to 39.2 points in January, marking the first decline in five months.
+The Adimark GfK consumer confidence index (IPEC, Índice de Percepción de la Economía) dropped from 39.2 points in January to 37.0 points in February, marking a second monthly decline and putting paid to the recovery in sentiment observed towards the end of last year.

-Consumer prices in Chile rose 0.5% in January compared to the previous month, contrasting December’s 0.2% fall and coming in substantially above analysts’ expectations of a 0.2% rise, marking the largest increase for 17 months.
+Consumer prices in Chile rose 0.2% in February compared to the previous month, down from January’s 0.5% rise and coming in slightly below analysts’ expectations of a 0.3% rise.

-The business confidence index (IMCE, Indicador Mensual de Confianza Empresarial) published by ICARE and the Universidad Adolfo Ibáñez rose to 44.9 points in January, a substantial improvement from December’s 41.5 points and marking the highest reading in eleven months.
+The business confidence index (IMCE, Indicador Mensual de Confianza Empresarial) published by ICARE and the Universidad Adolfo Ibáñez rose to 46.0 points in February, up from 44.9 points in the previous month and marking the highest reading in one year.

-Economic activity in Chile rose 1.2% in December compared to the same month of the previous year, according to the Monthly Indicator for Economic Activity (IMACEC).
+Economic activity rose 1.7% in January compared to the same month of the previous year, according to the Monthly Indicator for Economic Activity (IMACEC) published by Chile’s Central Bank.

-Copper prices rose slightly in January, building on the mild recovery in prices seen towards the end of 2016.
+Copper prices rose slightly in February, building on the modest price increase seen in the previous month.